Man suffers life-threatening head injury during violent clash

 Police believed a number of people were in the area at the time.

-The attack appears to have unfolded near the hub of Whangārei’s nightlife as Water St intersects with Vine and Bank streets, where bars are often busy with revellers over the weekend.
+The attack appears to have unfolded near the hub of Whangārei’s nightlife.
+Water St intersects with Vine and Bank streets, where bars are often busy with revellers over the weekend.